bharatbalothia/wcelab-s4s-app-integration/README.md

 1. Click on 'Done' button at right corner
 1. Start the API
 1. Click on Manage
-1. 'Require applicaton authentication by api key' can be disabled no authentication method is needed.By default this will be enabled..
-If it is enabled, then the calling application has to pass IBM Client ID as part of http headers for authentication purpose.
-   - If you disable ‘Click on Save’ button on the same page in below.
 1. Create endpoint by clicking on ‘Create API key and documentation link’
    - Provide some name and click on Create button.
 It will display the link.
 1. Copy the link and paste in browser and look for endpoint url and sample curl statement.